 Source: Q4 2019.

-The portfolio program has been in place since the 80s and are CAC’s preferred method because it offers some kind of protection if the initial forecasted collections are lower than initially estimated.
+The portfolio program has been in place since the 80s and is CAC’s preferred method because it offers some kind of protection if the initially forecasted collections are lower than initially estimated.
 The other type of loan CAC offers, “purchase loans”, is the traditional auto financing where the dealer receives a payment in exchange for making a loan from CAC.
-In this program the dealer doesn’t have any incentives tied to the loan.
+In this program, the dealer doesn’t have any incentives tied to the loan.

 Any dealer that uses CAC knows they can service any customer that enters the shop (CAC accepts more or less 100% of the applicants) because CAC is probably some sort of “lender of last resort”.
 Furthermore, the dealer gets access to CAPS (Credit Approval Processing System), CAC’s own proprietary software for estimating the profits on a loan.
 The software enables the dealer to compare their inventory for profits on their vehicles by using different loan terms.
 In literally seconds the dealer can calculate the potential profits for all vehicles.

 The business model clearly differs from a “normal” used car dealership.
 In most cases the dealer is done and finished after a contract is assigned on behalf of the lender, obviously leaving the dealer with no incentives to offer a good car to the buyer.
 Such a deal is commodity-like and the intense competition leaves lenders underbidding each other.